nikolay-shenkov/blog/_posts/2020-07-12-data-processing-dask.md

 ![]({{ site.baseurl }}/images/dask_dataframe.png "Left: A Dask DataFrame with 20M rows partitioned along the rows into 4 Pandas DataFrames.
 Right: An aggregation operation on the DataFrame datetime index, and the resulting tasks (running using 4 workers on my laptop).
 Colors denote the different types of tasks, e.g. groupby-sum, dt-hour.")

 I decided to try out Dask in a distributed environment, so I followed the instructions on setting up a small Dask cluster on AWS as described in Chapter 11 from [Data Science at Scale with Python and Dask](https://livebook.manning.com/book/data-science-at-scale-with-python-and-Dask/chapter-11/7).
-I implemented my own data pipeline and model using Dask; below are some of the lessons learned along the way.
+Based on this setup and dataset suggested in the book, I implemented my own data pipeline and model using Dask; below are some of the lessons learned along the way.

 ## Dataset and Objective

+We start with a Food Reviews dataset from Amazon, which can be downloaded from the Stanford [SNAP page](https://snap.stanford.edu/data/web-FineFoods.html).
+The dataset includes about half a million reviews of fine foods on Amazon.

-The overall objective for the chapter is to preprocess a Food Reviews dataset, and develop a bag-of-words model to classify the reviews into positive and negative based on the review text.
+We use Dask to preprocess the dataset, extract the relevant fields and train a bag-of-words model to classify the reviews into positive and negative based on the review text.

-The dataset includes about half a million reviews of fine foods on Amazon, and can be downloaded from the Stanford [SNAP page](https://snap.stanford.edu/data/web-FineFoods.html).
 Here is an example review, with only the relevant fields included:

 ```
 product/productId: B00813GRG4